ArbitRandomUser/julia-repl-vi/README.md

 `j,k` scroll up and down as-though the lines in history were the lines in a vim buffer.

+`Enter` runs the line on the REPL buffer and sets the mode to julia mode.

 Prefix Search works too.<br>
 If a something exists in repl buffer it goes up and down history only showing line starting with that something.